 - 1 large head cauliflower

 - 2 tablespoons chopped herbs ( I used oregano thyme, and parsley)

 - Salt to taste

-- Peel the leaves from the cauliflower and cut into medium florets.
-Pop into the slow cooker with the whole garlic cloves, vegetable broth, and enough water to cover the cauliflower
+- Place the florets into the slow cooker with the whole garlic cloves, vegetable broth, and enough water to just cover the cauliflower.

-- Add in the parmesan and butter and mash/blend to desired consistency.
-Season to taste and add in the fresh herbs
+- Once finished, drain really well so that the cauliflower is almost dry.
+Add in the parmesan and butter and mash/blend to desired consistency (see notes below on different methods of mashing).
+Season to taste and add in the fresh herbs.